laurilopes/api_docs/v1/documentation/resources/petitions.md

             <td><code>int</code></td>
             <td>
-                (Optional) The maximum number of petition data objects to return per request, but no more than 500.
-Returns the maximum number of petitions if omitted.
+                (Optional) The maximum number of petition data objects to return per request, no more than 500.
+If omitted, returns the maximum number of petitions.
             </td>
         </tr>
         <tr>